 One group that is at an increased risk is Ashkenazi Jewish women.
 Scientists think this results from a founder mutation, which occurs when a small group of socially or culturally isolated ancestors found a group.

 BRCA gene screening occurs at different rates among different groups, and studies indicate Black women may be less likely to get tested.

-A study published by the American Cancer Society found that the BRCA mutation for Black women was approximately double that of non-Hispanic white women in the same age bracket.
+A study published by the American Cancer Society found that the BRCA mutation for Black women was

 The researchers noted that previous research found the survival rate for Black women with breast cancer was lower and stressed the importance of gene mutation testing for people with a family history of breast cancer.
 The higher number of deaths of Black women is likely a result of health inequity, which includes lack of genetic testing and access to care.

 The National Comprehensive Cancer Network has detailed guidance on who should have a test.
 This includes individuals with:

 - relatives with a known cancer susceptibility gene

 - relatives with a history of breast, ovarian, or pancreatic cancer

 - Ashkenazi Jewish ancestry

 Individuals with any of the risk factors listed above should speak to a doctor or genetic counselor about gene testing.
 Additionally, they may choose to make specific lifestyle changes to reduce their risk.